 Vahdam cuts out the middle man in tea making.
 Reducing the number of steps in their process allows them to control the quality hands-on.
 They source directly with their growers.
 This enables them Vahdam Tea to stand by the highest standard of quality.

 The best part is the pleasant aroma that comes from their teas.
 There’s nothing like it.
 You should give Vahdam Tea taste sometime.
 Here are a couple of tea blends to try that we have in our inventory: Assam black tea and green tea.

 Stash Tea has less traditional flavors in their tea blend.
 Which is great!
 This makes them so unique in the tea industry and sets themselves apart from the pack.

 We recently tried their root beer iced tea loose leaf tea and we surprisingly enjoyed it.
 We thought it wouldn’t be our cup of tea (pun absolutely intended).
 It’s so different compared to traditional tea, you’ll just have to try it for yourself!
 Other popular, more traditional flavors are the Jasmine Green Tea or Earl Grey Black Tea.

 3 Best Tea Bag Brands

-Yes, the ever popular Lipton tea.
-Though it is very popular and some may think that it’s lower quality than some, it actually has quite the flavor when steeped correctly.
+Some may think that it’s lower quality but don’t be fooled.
+It actually has quite the flavor when steeped correctly.
 We personally like this brand simply because of the range and variety of tea they offer.
-You can have your traditional black tea bags to drink at work but you can also try some adventurous flavors too!
-Something like their orange passionfruit jasmine tea!
+You can have your traditional black tea bags to drink at work but you can also try some adventurous flavors too.
+Like their orange passionfruit jasmine tea!

 So have we answered your questions about the difference between loose leaf tea and tea bags?
 We hope so!
 If you enjoyed this read be sure to send it to a friend, maybe they’d like to know too!
-And if you haven’t already please join 40,000 boba lovers and just talk about boba!
+And if you haven’t already please join 44,000 boba lovers and just talk about boba!
 See ya!

 Make some milk tea with your tea bags or loose leaf tea!